Janie Geiser: The Red Book (1994)

 The Red Book is a collagic animated film in which Geiser describes The Red Book as “an elliptical, pictographic animated film that uses flat, painted figures and collage elements in both two- and three-dimensional settings to explore the realms of memory, language and identity from the point of view of a woman amnesiac.”

 In 2009, it was selected to the United States National Film Registry.

 Immer Zu (1997)

-An elliptical, experimental film that evokes a mysterious undercover world of secret messages, cryptic language, and indecipherable codes.
-Shot in luminous black and white, Immer Zu uses miniature two and three dimensional figures and sets, as well as shadow puppetry, to suggest the urgency of a nocturnal mission, a mission of life and death importance.
-In this dark and richly atmospheric film, with a soundtrack collaged from several film noirs, meaning is constantly covered and uncovered in a shadowed journey toward eclipse.
+Immer Zu is an experimental animated short film written and directed by Geiser.
+The film is shot in black and white, and uses multiple mediums to achieve the animated effects, including two and three dimensional figures and sets, as well as shadow puppetry.
+The soundtrack was developed my combining music from several noir films.

 Mark McElhatten writes in the program for the 1998 New York Film Festival:

 “The dark-meshed moires of the memory book in its pulp fiction edition forms obsidian riddles that cut time to ribbons.
 Life puts us in the critical condition of having to espionage with our own stolen recollection of events preserving them in a code often difficult to retrieve as it sinks into the limited access of the mental underworld.”